 Facing any kind of urologic surgery creates a great deal of anxiety for most men.
-Among your concerns is: “Will my body function normally following surgery?”
-Traditional open urologic surgery – in which large incisions are made to access the pelvic organs – has been the standard approach when surgery is warranted.
-Yet common drawbacks of this procedure include significant post-surgical pain, a lengthy recovery and an unpredictable, potentially long-term impact on continence and sexual function.
+Among their concerns is:”Will my body function normally following surgery?”
+Traditional open urologic surgery in which large incisions are made to access the pelvic organs has been the standard approach when surgery is warranted.
+Yet common drawbacks to this procedure include significant post-surgical pain, a lengthy recovery, as well as an unpredictable, potentially long-term impact on continence and sexual function.

 Fortunately, minimally invasive robotic surgery is ideal for delicate urologic procedures, and Seton Austin has specialists who are certified to perform such surgeries utilizing the da Vinci Surgical System.

 For men diagnosed with prostate cancer, treatment options such as radiotherapy and cryotherapy may radiate, burn or freeze the prostate.
 However, surgery is the only treatment that actually removes the cancerous gland.
 Traditional open prostatectomy requires an 8 to 10-inch incision and commonly results in substantial blood loss and a lengthy, uncomfortable recovery.
 However, da Vincisurgery offers patients a highly effective and minimally invasive option.

 The da Vinci Surgical System is ideal for delicate urologic procedures such as prostatectomy, in which the target site is not only tightly confined but also surrounded by nerves affecting urinary control and sexual function.